shubh4122/Resources-TY/WebDev/MakingWebsites.md

 ## Resources to be used while making a website:

+<strong>*Before Making any website just look at WEBSITE TEMPLATE on google, for that particular thing our website is about, and then take inspiration from them!!*</strong>

 ### For image source:
 <strong><em>NOTE</em></strong>: images from below sites CAN BE used for commercial purposes!!
 - [Pixabay](https://pixabay.com/?__cf_chl_jschl_tk__=Me11LVekVqaFTj0xxHGDMagC3QOt.qQ.ROukZU28CF0-1635952502-0-gaNycGzNCD0)